-The Senior Notes contain customary events of default, which include, among other things, (i) our failure to pay when due any principal or interest payment under the Senior Notes; (ii) our insolvency; (iii) delisting of our Common Stock; (iv) our breach of any material covenant or other material term or condition under the Senior Notes; and (v) our breach of any representations or warranties under the Senior Notes which cannot be cured within five (5) days.
-Further, events of default under the Senior Notes also include (i) the unavailability of Rule 144 on or after January 6, 2023; (ii) our failure to deliver the shares of Common Stock to the Senior Note holder upon exercise by such holder of its conversion rights under the Senior Notes; (iii) our loss of the "bid" price for its Common Stock and/or a market and such loss is not cured during the specified cure periods; (iv) our failure to complete an uplist to any of The Nasdaq Global Market, The Nasdaq Capital Market, NYSE or NYSE American by February 15, 2023, or an Uplist Transaction; and (v) upon completion of an Uplist Transaction, our failure to repay the outstanding balance of the Senior Notes within two days of receipt of a Senior Note holder's demand for repayment.
+The First Notes contain customary events of default, which include, among other things, (i) our failure to pay when due any principal or interest payment under the First Notes; (ii) our insolvency; (iii) delisting of our Common Stock; (iv) our breach of any material covenant or other material term or condition under the First Notes; and (v) our breach of any representations or warranties under the First Notes which cannot be cured within five (5) days.
+Further, events of default under the First Notes also include (i) the unavailability of Rule 144 on or after six (6) months from the First Closing Date or January 6, 2023; (ii) our failure to deliver the shares of Common Stock to the First Note holder upon exercise by such holder of its conversion rights under the First Notes; (iii) our loss of the "bid" price for its Common Stock and/or a market and such loss is not cured during the specified cure periods; (iv) our failure to complete an uplist to any of The Nasdaq Global Market, The Nasdaq Capital Market, NYSE or NYSE American by February 15, 2023, or an Uplist Transaction; and (v) upon completion of an Uplist Transaction, our failure to repay the outstanding balance of the First Notes within two days of receipt of a First Note holder's demand for repayment.

-The 2022 Warrants (i) have an exercise price of \$0.0497 per share; (ii) have a term of exercise equal to 5 years after their issuance date; (iii) became exercisable immediately after their issuance; and (iv) have a provision preventing the exercisability of such 2022 Warrant if, as a result of the exercise of the 2022 Warrant, the holder, together with its affiliates and any other persons whose beneficial ownership of our Common Stock would be aggregated with the holder's, would be deemed to beneficially own more than the Ownership Limitation.
-The holder, upon notice to us, may increase or decrease the Ownership Limitation; provided that (i) the Ownership Limitation may only be increased to a maximum of 9.99% of our Common Stock; and (ii) any increase in the Ownership Limitation will not become effective until the 61st day after delivery of such waiver notice.
-The number of shares of Common Stock into which each of the 2022 Warrants is exercisable and the exercise price therefor are subject to adjustment as set forth in the 2022 Warrants, including adjustments for stock subdivisions or combinations (by any stock split, stock dividend, recapitalization, reorganization, scheme, arrangement or otherwise).
+The First Warrants (i) have an exercise price of \$9.94 per share; (ii) have a term of exercise equal to 5 years after their issuance date; (iii) became exercisable immediately after their issuance; and (iv) have a provision preventing the exercisability of such First Warrant if, as a result of the exercise of the First Warrant, the holder, together with its affiliates and any other persons whose beneficial ownership of our Common Stock would be aggregated with the holder's, would be deemed to beneficially own more than the Ownership Limitation.
+The holder, upon notice to us, may increase or decrease the Ownership Limitation; provided that (i) the Ownership Limitation may only be increased to a maximum of 9.99% of outstanding shares of our Common Stock; and (ii) any increase in the Ownership Limitation will not become effective until the 61st day after delivery of such waiver notice.
+The number of shares of Common Stock subdivisions or combinations (by any stock split, stock dividend, recapitalization, reorganization, scheme, arrangement or otherwise).

-Pursuant to the 2022 Engagement Letter, that we entered into with Maxim Group LLC or Maxim, we agreed, among other things, to (i) pay Maxim 10% of the gross proceeds in the 2022 Private Placement Financing from certain institutional investors, or \$240,000, and (ii) issue Maxim, or its designees, warrants to purchase up to 10% of the aggregate number of shares sold to the institutional investors in the 2022 Private Placement Financing, or warrants to purchase up to 6,301,969 Placement Agent Warrants Shares.
-The 2022 Placement Agent Warrants have substantially the same terms as the 2022 Warrants, except that the exercise price of the 2022 Placement Agent Warrants for substantially the same terms as the 2022 Warrants, except that the exercise price of the 2022 Placement Agent Warrants is substantially the same terms as the 2022 Warrants, except that the exercise price of the 2022 Placement Agent Warrants is and other expenses.
-The Inducement Shares, Senior Notes, 2022 Warrants and 2022 Placement Agent Warrants were issued and sold in reliance upon an exemption from registration afforded by Section 4(a)(2) of the Securities Act.
+Pursuant to the 2022 Engagement Letter, that we entered into with Maxim Group LLC, or Maxim, we agreed, among other things, to (i) pay Maxim 10% of the gross proceeds in the First Closing from certain institutional investors, or \$240,000, and (ii) issue Maxim, or its designees, warrants to purchase up to 10% of the aggregate number of shares sold to the institutional investors in the First Closing, or warrants to purchase up to 31,510 shares of Common Stock.
+The First Placement Agent Warrants have substantially the same terms as the First Warrants, except that the exercise price of the First Placement Agent Warrants is \$10.06 per share and are not exercisable until six (6) months from the date of issuance.
+We also reimbursed Maxim approximately \$58,000 for non-accountable banking fees, legal fees and other expenses.
+The First Inducement Shares, First Notes, First Warrants and First Placement Agent Warrants were issued and sold in reliance upon an exemption from registration afforded by Section 4(a)(2) of the Securities Act.